 Magnetic field line twists could be responsible for the high heat in the sun's corona, but it's hard to fully comprehend the sun in isolation without looking at other stars.
 At the time, astronomers said looking closely at Alpha Centauri A could bring more information to light about the corona, solar flares and similar phenomena, especially because the stars are pretty close in terms of temperature, age and other properties.

 In 2012, astronomers found a planet close to Earth's mass around one of the stars of Rigel Kentaurus.
 Called Alpha Centauri Bb, the planet orbits its star about every 3.2 days, at 3.6 million miles (6 million kilometers) away.
-Earth and the sun are about 93 million miles (150 million kilometers) apart; Mercury, with its elliptical orbit, varies between 29 million and 43 million miles (47 million to 70 million km) from the sun.
+Earth and the sun are about 93 million miles (150 million km) apart; Mercury, with its elliptical orbit, varies between 29 million and 43 million miles (47 million to 70 million km) from the sun.

 "Most of the low-mass planets are in systems of two, three to six or seven planets, out to the habitable zone," study co-author Stephane Udry, of the Geneva Observatory, said to reporters after the discovery in October 2012.